 Decoration and Accessories

 Using a shipping container to create your reception is a great way to reduce waste.
 In our globalised world, huge amounts of cargo are being moved around every day.
-Instead of these shipping containers being thrown away or put into landfill, they can be reincarnated in another form – as a customised shipping container.
+Instead of these being thrown away or put into landfill, they can be reincarnated in another form – as a customised office space.

-Converting a shipping container is one of the best ways that you can create your ideal reception or office.
+Converting is one of the best ways that you can create your ideal reception or office.
 It gives you flexibility over its location and layout and allows you to design it in the way that suits you and your needs the best – both visually and in functionality.